nickyiliwang0000/h/applied-javascript/working-with-asynchronous-events.md

 ### Finishing up

 Our `fulfilledPokes` array contains our successful API results, but also some other things; it is an array of arrays, or a _multi-dimensional array_.
-This is because if the `$.when` method is given more than one promise, it returns each individual one as a three-item array - something like this:
+This is because if the `$.when` method is given more than one promise, it returns each as a three-item array - something like this:

 ```javascript
 [